DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Introduction

-In summary, as stated in~\cite{attacking_ml}, attacking machine learning is easier than defending it.
-Therefore if used strategically in a non-traditional way i.e. as a defensive countermeasure, the adversarial learning (AL) against malicious parties with AI capabilities can be quite advantageous.
-In this work expand this idea and show that AL is indeed a useful defensive tool to cloak private processes from AI capable adversaries.
+In summary, attacking machine learning is easier than defending it~\cite{attacking_ml} and if used strategically in a non-traditional way i.e., as a defensive countermeasure, AL against malicious parties with AI capabilities can be quite advantageous.
+In this work, we expand this idea and show that AL is indeed a useful defensive tool to cloak private processes from AI capable adversaries.